0 Helpful / 6 Not

 0 Helpful / 2 Not

-Other Thoughts: This course is a good quick play which doesn't take tons of energy.
+Other Thoughts: This course is a good play which doesn't take tons of energy.
 It offers some interesting and challenging golf for any skill level.
-The course would be a lot better with some of these combined and a few new woods holes in my opinion.
+Great course since the last reworking .Great work who ever revised the course.
+The changes were all for the good and made the course go up from a three to a four in my opinion, I have to consider giving it a higher score.

 Now with Megiddo just 7min away Morton is on the map.
 If I was driving through town and wanted to play a couple courses, it would be these two.